CodeYourFuture/GitHomeworkTest/MEGUMI_YANAKA.md

-Hi, my name is Megumi.
+Hi, my name is Megumi Yanaka.
 I prefer to be called "Linlin" by my friends.

 My favourite sport is motorsports and dance and any kind of sports using half-pipe.